blynkkk/blynkkk.github.io/mobile/eventor.md

   }
 ```

 With Eventor you don't need to write this code.
-All you need is to send value from sensor to server :
+All you need is to send the value from the sensor to the server :

 ```cpp
   float t = dht.readTemperature();